How to stay calm during the festive season and healthy during winter

-Delivered in a 'Cook With Me' style - from my kitchen to yours, together will prepare simple and wholesome Ayurvedic dishes.
-The workshop is interactive and you will be able to ask questions and share your dishes via a private WhatsApp group live too.
+Delivered in a 'Cook With Me' style - from my kitchen to yours, together we will prepare simple and wholesome Ayurvedic dishes and remedies to aid immunity and digestion.
+The workshop is interactive - you will be able to ask questions and share photos of your dishes via a private WhatsApp group live.

 Ayurveda believes that “food is medicine” because nothing else has the same power to nourish, heal and bring together a community.
 According to Ayurveda, all foods have distinct properties that can bring you closer to or further from health, depending on your individual constitution.
 But Ayurveda also teaches that not all food is equal.
 Food that is filled with prana (life force), cooked gently with digestive spices and served in a sattvic (pure) home environment is the medicine that we should seek.